Stuart Air Show has huge economic impact on South Florida

 Thanks to folks like the Barkheimers, the jets aren't the only things sky high during the Stuart Air Show.
 The economic revenue it brings into the surrounding area is, too.

-Davis told WPTV the air show brings in around $2.5 million dollars to the area every time it takes place.
+Davis told WPTV the air show brings in about $2.5 million to the area every time it takes place.

 The driving force of the revenue goes beyond just the money brought in from vendors on the actual airfield.

 WPTV called around to some of the restaurants in downtown Stuart.
-Many of them told us the same thing.
-They couldn't do an interview simply because they're too busy handling the uptick in customers.
+Many of them told WPTV the same thing.
+They couldn't do an interview simply because they were too busy handling the uptick in customers.

-Davis said at least 30,000 people come out to the Air Show to see the planes, parachuters, and vendors, including our own WPTV tent.
+Davis said at least 30,000 people come out to the Air Show to see the planes, parachuters and vendors.

 "Our ticket sales we saw the other day higher than ever," said Davis.